opentext-idol/idol-tutorials/tutorials/introduction/containers/PART_II.md

 ## Reconfigure IDOL License Server

-IDOL components running in Docker containers need access to an external License Server in exactly the same as natively-running IDOL components.
+IDOL components running in Docker containers need access to an external License Server in exactly the same way as natively-running IDOL components.
 You can use the instance you set up in the first lesson.

 ### Allow remote access

 In a containerized deployment, IDOL License Server receives requests from external machines.
-The default configuration locks the server down to accept requests from `localhost` only, so you need to modify it to add the additional host name.
-The following configuration assumes you use the hostname `idol-docker-host` for your WSL environment.
+The default configuration locks the server down to accept requests from `localhost` only, so you need to modify it to add additional host names as required.
+The following configuration assumes you use the host name `idol-docker-host` for your WSL environment.

 Edit the file `idol.common.cfg` under `C:\OpenText\LicenseServer_24.3.0_WINDOWS_X86_64`, then restart License Server: